draggett/arena-webhub/README.md

 ## Installation

-The easiest way to install the Arena Web Hub is with npm using the command line:
+You can install the Arena Web Hub is with npm using the command line:

 ```
 npm arena-webhub
 ```

+Alternatively, define a "package.json" file for your application and use "npm install" to install the dependencies including the arena-webhub module.
+See the examples folder for some examples.

-If you are interested in contrubuting to further development, including providing example applications and library modules for IoT technologies, you are encouraged to clone the GitHub project at <https://github.com/draggett/arena-webhub>.
+If you are interested in contributing to further development, including providing example applications and library modules for IoT technologies, you are encouraged to clone the GitHub project at <https://github.com/draggett/arena-webhub>.
 If you have a GitHub account, you are also welcome to add to the issue tracker.
 See below for information on using the Web Hub.

 Arena has minimal external dependencies and is compact with under 2000 lines of JavaScript.
 It makes use of the [jshashes node module](https://github.com/h2non/jshashes) for computing the SHA-1 based handshake used for upgrading from HTTPS to WSS.
 Applications are likely to have dependencies on other modules, e.g. for managing JSON Web Tokens, and for utilising IoT technologies like Bluetooth and ZigBee.